vendramin/blog/_posts/2025-12-05-semidirect.md

   - automorphism group
   - conjugation
 ---
-**Exercise.** Construct all all groups of order 12 that are semidirect products.
+**Exercise.** Construct all groups of order 12 that are semidirect products.

 **Solution.** An exercise in elementary group theory states that every group of order 12 is a semidirect product of a group of order three and a group of order